tillchen/Hugo_Personal_Website/content/posts/2020-03-29-Design-Patterns.md

 12. There's no need to prefix `m_` for private stuff.

+13. We shouldn't *always* use patterns in today's agile and XP trends.
+But if our specific solution is similar to a pattern, refactor it to make it more generic if needed.

 ## The Strategy Pattern

 1. The strategy pattern enables selecting an algorithm at runtime.
 Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use.